Learning-line-bundle-cohomology/Database/README.md

 In this repository, we collect data on line bundle cohomologies over curves in a del Pezzo surface of degree 6.
 This data was analyzed in a publication using Decision Trees.

 # How to read the CSV files
-We have computed line bundle comohmologies for line bundles of different degrees over curves of different genera.
+We have computed line bundle cohomologies for line bundles of different degrees over curves of different genera.
 The curves and line bundles are specified as follows:
 A del Pezzo surface is a complex two-dimensional surface obtained from blowing up the complex projective space CP^2 in three points in general position.
 We denote the hyperplane class of CP^2 by *H* and the divisor classes of the three blowup divisors by *E_1*, *E_2*, and *E_3*, respectively.
 A curve inside the del Pezzo surface given as a section of *a H + b E_1 + c E_2 + d E_3* is then specified as *D_C=(a;b,c,d)*.
 Similarly, we specify a line bundle *L* by giving the first Chern class of the bundle for each divisor class, *D_L=(a';b',c',d')*.
 The folders in this repository are organized by the genus of the curve, with subfolders for the individual line bundles.